 Radiant Heat Barriers— Install Radiant Heat Barriers, they are a thin layer of metal insulation sheeting, which can reduce radiant heat into your attic when installed to the underside of your roof.

 Ceiling Fans—A good ceiling fan can eliminate the need to run your AC unit.
 This will allow you to set your thermostat higher when your air conditioning unit is in operation.
-Ceiling fans also help move warm air in the winter, which it can reduce energy costs for heating and air conditioning.
+Ceiling fans also help move warm air in the winter, which can reduce energy costs for heating and air conditioning.

 Whole House Fan— Install a whole house fan.
 They are installed in the ceiling leading into your attic and can cool your residence by sucking out cool outside air through open windows into your home and pushing out warmer air up and out through attic space vents.
 A quality whole house fan can be a relatively inexpensive way to cool your home on specific cooling demands.

 Evaporator Cooler (Swamp Cooler) — Install a Swamp Cooler.
 They are an excellent alternative to air conditioning in the hot and dry Las Vegas climate.
-Swamp coolers are less expensive to purchase and install than other forms air conditioning.
+Swamp coolers are less expensive to purchase and install than other forms of air conditioning.
 Swamp Coolers run on less energy than a central air unit.

 Use Natural Ventilation—Getting back to basics, just opening windows and setting up fans in windows will help to create a steady flow of air through your home, providing natural cooling power when outside temperatures are not extreme (make sure you point the fans in the right air flow direction).